Olivialrj/Final_Project/README.md

 Overview: Designing the application to ensure compatibility across various devices and screen sizes.
 Techniques: Media Queries: Utilizing CSS media queries to adapt styles for different viewport sizes.
 Fluid Layouts: Creating flexible layouts that adjust based on the available screen space.

-## Version Control with Git

-Overview: Using Git for version control to track changes, collaborate with others, and manage the project’s source code effectively.
-Techniques: Branching and Merging: Employing branches for feature development and merging them into the main branch upon completion.

-Pictures, GIFs, or screenshots that detail project features (highly recommended):

-A demo video of your project (highly recommended):

-A link to GitHub Pages (optional): https://olivialrj.github.io/se_project_react

-The code is well-formatted using the Prettier.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.